Quickstart Guide

 export_task = job.tasks.where(operation: "export/url").where(status: "finished").first

-file = task.result.files.first
+file = export_task.result.files.first

 cloudconvert.download(file.url, destination: "/path/to/destination")

-// Get an export/url task id
+// Get the export/url task ID

 final TaskResponse exportUrlTask =